Jewellery of the Royal Family: A Garrard History

 Queen Victoria’s Oriental Circlet Tiara

 Prince Albert commissioned the Oriental Circlet Tiara for his wife, Queen Victoria.
 Set with opals and diamonds, Mughal arches and lotus flowers were woven into the design.
 The opals were later replaced with rubies at the request of Queen Alexandra, who believed them to be unlucky.
-The circlet went on to become one of Queen Elizabeth The Queen Mother’s most-worn jewels.
+The circlet went on to become one of Queen Elizabeth the Queen Mother’s most-worn jewels.

 Read More: Queen Victoria’s Oriental Circlet Tiara: A Mughal-Inspired Masterpiece